NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 ##
 ### Changelog
-- 25/06/22: Changed wording of CDF rules enforcementn authority, added Visitor stipulationns under Communications Courtesy, updated The Battlefield to be up to date with existing representation, added allowance for beam repairtools under Munitions
+- 25/06/22: Changed wording of CDF rules enforcementn authority, added Visitor stipulationns under Communications Courtesy, updated The Battlefield to be up to date with existing representation, added allowance for beam repairtools under Munitions.
+Added logo to the top.
 - 23/06/22: Added minimum and maximum velocity for fighters, added rule about beambased repairtools under Munitions.
 - 20/06/22: Added Basics at the top, corrected a typo under the Big Ones.
 - 18/06/22: Changed max HP value of tanks and IFV's, changed max AT values for infantry and stipulated reload times.